-Chris Bosh Home Raided, Mom Listed As Suspect In Drug Ring
+Chris Bosh’s Home Raided, Mom Listed As Suspect In Drug Ring

 Just last month, Bosh told NBA TV that he continues to keep his “options open as a player” but doesn’t have an interest in a coaching career.

-Over his 13 seasons, Bosh averaged 19.2 points, 8.5 rebounds and two assists.
-His best statistical season came with the Toronto Raptors in 2010 when he averaged 24 points, 11 rebounds and two assists.
+Over his 13 seasons, Bosh averaged 19.2 points, 8.5 rebounds, and two assists.
+His best statistical season came with the Toronto Raptors in 2010 when he averaged 24 points, 11 rebounds, and two assists.

 During his six seasons in Miami, Bosh competed in four straight NBA Finals, starring alongside LeBron James and Dwyane Wade.